Complex expressions¶

 E.g. IF:(a, '1', '0')

-– if 'a' is true then return '1'; return '0' otherwise.
+– if a is true, then return '1'; return '0' otherwise.

 SWITCH¶